 - first floor room with king bed (can be separated into two twin beds)

-- private full bath with tub and shower
+- private full bathroom with tub and shower

 - individual heat and air conditioning